-Niagara University provides financial aid to 98 percent of undergraduate students, totaling nearly $44 million in scholarship aid during 2016-2017 alone.
-We know that this support is a major factor in a student's decision to attend NU.
+Niagara University provides financial aid to 99 percent of incoming undergraduate students.
+This support plays a major role in a student's decision to attend NU.

 A complete list of our scholarships can be viewed online here.

 Emily Mager grew up in a small town in the southern tier.
 When she was about 12 years old, her parents separated.
 One of them recently lost their full-time job, making the burden of putting Mager and her brother, Kyle, through college more difficult.